|

 This asana is sometimes followed by Paschimottanasana (forward fold).

-Benefits :-
+Benefits

-This asana is believed to help improve digestion, prevent sciatic pain, stretch and activate the muscles of the legs, and prevent tiredness in the feet and calf-muscles.
+This asana is believed to help improve digestion, prevent sciatic pain, stretch and activate the muscles of the legs, and prevent tiredness in the feet and calf muscles.

-Pose type:-
+Pose type:

 Dandasana is the foundation of many seated yoga poses and practicing this pose, before one goes along with the practice of other seated poses, is important.
-Some of the main benefits derived with the right way of bringing the practice of Dandasana is given below.
+Some of the main benefits derived from the right way of bringing the practice of Dandasana is given below.

--Lengthens the legs:-
+-Lengthens the legs:

-In this pose one needs to bring the legs stretched out completely from the upper thighs to the tips of the toes.
+In this pose, one needs to bring the legs stretched out completely from the upper thighs to the tips of the toes.
 This stretch ensures the entire back of the legs is close to the floor and gradually lengthens the legs toning them.

--Body Awareness:-
+-Body Awareness:

 This posture works on creating awareness in the body.
 One needs to make sure that the entire weight of the body is not at the hips but evenly spread out carrying it to the chest and the thighs.
 This conscious effort brings awareness to the entire body.

--Stretches the back muscles and strengthens them:-
+-Stretches the back muscles and strengthens them:

 Expanding the upper body upwards and the lower body forward brings a lot of stretch to the lower back close to the hip and hence this stretches the back muscles, toning it and strengthening it.

--Teaches you to sit properly and keeps you grounded:-
+-Teaches you to sit properly and keeps you grounded:

 Dandasana gives you the feeling of grounding as the hips need to be flexed well enough to keep the torso perpendicular to the floor like most seated yoga poses but Staff Pose (aka Dandasana) is where the initial practice begins.
 This will further improve the posture.

--Increase the flexibility of the hips and pelvis:-
+-Increase the flexibility of the hips and pelvis:

 As the main focus in this pose is bringing the torso perpendicular to the floor, a lot of strength is required at the hips to help support the back hence this builds flexible muscles around the hips and at the pelvic muscles.

--Core strength:-
+-Core strength:

 As this is a very simple seated pose, not much can be spoken about contraindications.
-But one can say that if the thighs hurt during stretching and also causing sciatica, or if the lower back does not give the support and is extremely stiff, then one could take precautions while practicing this pose.
+But one can say that if the thighs hurt during stretching and also cause sciatica, or if the lower back does not give the support and is extremely stiff, then one could take precautions while practicing this pose.

 Similar Posts

-2 Comments
+4 Comments

 Leave a Reply